SAP/inquirer-gui/README.md

 # Inquirer GUI
 ![alt text](screenshot.png "Screenshot of sample form")

+# Vue3 migration

+The `master` branch now supports Vue3 and Vuetify3.

+The `Form` component, builtin plugins and all custom plugins were migrated.
+The new versioning is **3.x.y**.

+# Vue2 maintenance mode
+We still keep `master-maintenance` branch that is based on Vue2.

+Please reserve the use of this branch exclusively for *critical* features or bug fixes.

+Since we're still in the process of fully transitioning to Vue3, any changes made here will also need to be contributed to the master branch (Vue3 based).

+When making changes, make sure to increase the version number based on the nature of the change.
+However, **DO NOT** increase the major version to 3, as that version is specifically reserved for the Vue3 release channel.

 ## Description
 `inquirer-gui` is a UI component that displays [Inquirer.js](https://github.com/SBoudrias/Inquirer.js)-compliant questions in an interactive HTML form.